Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

-Higher doses (50mg+) significantly increase risk of morning fatigue and grogginess
+Higher doses (50mg or more) significantly increase the risk of morning fatigue and grogginess.

-Taking hydroxyzine too close to wake time leads to "hangover-like" effects
+Taking hydroxyzine too close to your wake time leads to hangover-like effects the next morning.

-Individual factors like age, metabolism, and kidney function affect next-day tiredness duration
+Individual factors like age, metabolism, and kidney function affect how long next-day tiredness lasts.

 Hydroxyzine belongs to a class of medications called first-generation antihistamines that work by blocking histamine H1 receptors in the brain.
 Unlike newer antihistamines that primarily target peripheral receptors, hydroxyzine readily crosses the blood-brain barrier, causing pronounced central nervous system depression that persists well beyond your intended sleep period.